HM618/Capstone_1/README.md

 With our model seemingly justified in its computations and results, I can conclude that while SAT Scores, the amount of expulsions that occur, and the mobility rates of those economically disadvantaged or homeless are strong predictors for graduation rates in a district.

-While my model was seemingly very good I'd like to go back through and start with one data set at a time and done a more thorough job of cleaning and aggregating prior to merging the four sets into one.
+While my model was seemingly very good I'd like to go back through and start with one data set at a time.
+I would do a more thorough cleaning and aggregating job prior to merging the four sets into one.
 I also would like to see what would've happened if I didn't drop so many features just by looking through them, and instead ran lasso regression models to tell me which I should get rid of.